ClawTrace: Cost-Aware Tracing for LLM Agent Skill Distillation: Experiments

 \subsection{Main Results}

 Each held-out task is compared to its own baseline under the same seed.
 A task regresses when $Q_{\mathrm{skill}} < Q_{\mathrm{baseline}} - 0.01$; a win is the reverse.
-Figure~\ref{fig:ablation} reports the results.
+Figure~\ref{fig:ablation} reports the outcomes.

-\paragraph{Cost attribution matters.} Stripping cost information from TraceCards (the No-cost-attribution condition) more than doubles the median cost uplift on successful tasks, from +22\% to +49\%.
-Regressions rise from 4 to 6, and five of those six are catastrophic: the agent stops without producing any output ($Q{=}0$).
-Full CostCraft shows this failure mode only once.
-The only variable that changed is whether the analyst saw per-step cost.
+\emph{Cost attribution and prune rules each carry independent weight.} Stripping cost from TraceCards (the No-cost-attribution condition) more than doubles the median cost uplift on successful tasks, from $+22\%$ to $+49\%$, and raises the regression count from 4 to 6.
+Five of those six are catastrophic, with the agent stopping at $Q{=}0$ without producing output; Full CostCraft exhibits this failure mode only once.
+Independently, removing prune patches (the No-prune condition) triples the regression count at seed 0 from 4 to 13 while median cost stays comparable ($+15\%$ vs.\ $+21\%$), and eight of the 13 No-prune regressions produce no output at all.
+The two ablations alter different pipeline signals, so the effects can be attributed separately to cost attribution and to prune-rule presence.

-\paragraph{Prune patches protect quality, not just reduce cost.} Removing prune patches from the skill (the No-prune condition) triples the regression count from 4 to 13, while median cost stays comparable (+15\% vs.\ +21\%).
-Eight of the 13 No-prune regressions produce no output at all.
-In this single-seed evaluation, the prune-derived Cost-control section of the skill acts as a guardrail: it prevents the other skill sections from pushing the agent into broken behavior on tasks that already worked.
-Without it, the agent runs tool calls but never writes the final answer.
-This protective role is distinct from cost compression and is not captured by Trace2Skill's success-versus-error split.
+The prune-derived Cost-control section thus functions as a quality guardrail in this ablation rather than as a pure cost-compression mechanism.
+Without it, the remaining skill sections push the agent toward broken behavior on tasks that already worked: the agent continues issuing tool calls but never writes the final answer.
+This protective role is orthogonal to cost compression and is not captured by Trace2Skill's \cite{ni2026trace2skilldistilltrajectorylocallessons} success-versus-error split.

+\emph{The regression-count gap is robust across seeds; severity is not.} Repeating all 30 held-out tasks at \texttt{seed=1} preserves the direction: Full CC has 3 regressions versus No-prune's 5, and pooled per-task means across both seeds show 5 versus 14 regressions ($2.8\times$).
+The ``no deliverable'' severity is more seed-sensitive: 11 of 13 No-prune regressions deliver $Q{=}0$ at seed 0, but only 1 of 5 at seed 1.
+Within-seed cost has a coefficient of variation near 43\% on this benchmark, so we report cost percentages as approximate; per-seed and pooled tables are in Appendix~\ref{app:multiseed}.